14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 48 Victoria Road, Devonport

-This Devonport neighbourhood favourite has a rich and proud history, dating back to 1912, the era of silent film, and claims to best the oldest theatre in the southern hemisphere!
+This Devonport neighbourhood favourite has a rich and proud history, dating back to 1912, the era of silent film, and claims to be the oldest theatre in the southern hemisphere!
 After extensive renovations and fund-raising efforts (which are still ongoing), this beloved local venue and art deco treasure lives to die another day.

-The revamped theatre includes an attached cafe and bar, the Vic Lounge Bar, with an impressive craft beer selection, an extensive wine list and fresh gelato—all of which can come with you into your movie.
+The revamped theatre includes an attached cafe and bar, the Vic Lounge Bar, with an impressive craft beer selection, an extensive wine list, and fresh gelato—all of which can come with you into your movie.
 A community-focused spot, the Vic offers everything from the latest blockbusters and arthouse films to live musicians and family events.

 What we loved most: The Fullers Ferry & Movie Deal is $19 for an adult and $12 per child for which you get a return trip on the ferry plus a movie ticket.